 - “Private” is another “True” / “False” column, but currently does nothing.
 However, you still need the header.

-- If you decide not to use my icsConverter tools, watch out for cells with leading or trailing spaces, and cells that contain commas; these have been okay in my testing so far, with Numbers and
+- If you decide not to use my icsConverter tools, watch out for cells with leading or trailing spaces, and cells that contain commas; these have been okay in my testing so far, with Numbers and Google Docs, but I can’t speak to other programs and whether or not they properly handle these things.

 How to transpose a spreadsheet’s columns and rows: If you need to transpose your spreadsheet’s rows and columns, you can do so pretty easily in Google Docs (I think this also works in Excel, but to my knowledge does not work in Numbers).